-- a.
-Density multiplier for hotel/motel rental units (compared to dwelling units allowed under the Lee Plan future land use map) 1.0 units 1.0 units equal one dwelling unit unit - b.
+1.0 units 1.0 units

+- b.
 Any proposed hotel/motel or expansion which will result in more than 50 rental units will be permitted only as a planned development. - e.
-A hotel/motel development submitted for approval as a planned development may exceed the equivalency factors in (4)a., if approved through the deviation process, provided all other aspects of the development (height, traffic, intensity of use, etc.) are found to be compatible with the surrounding area.

-d.
-Where a development proposes to have both types of rental units, the number of units will be prorated.
+A hotel/motel development submitted for approval as a planned development may exceed the equivalency factors in (4)a., if approved through the deviation process, provided all other aspects of the development (height, traffie, intensity of use, etc.) are found to be compatible with the surrounding area. - d.
+Where a development proposes to have both types of rental units, the number of units will be prorated. - (a) Hotels/motels.

-(a) Hotels/motels.
 When a hotel/motel is permitted on a property, guest units can be substituted for the dwelling units that would be allowed on that property (see § 34-632 regarding density).
 The maximum number of guest units can be computed by multiplying the maximum number of dwelling units by the appropriate equivalency factors: